Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Constraints from the EHT observations of supermassive black holes of M87* and Sgr A*

 For Kerr black hole with $a\leq M$, the Schwarzschild shadow deviation lies at $-0.075\leq \delta \leq 0$ as the inclination varies from 0 to $\pi/2$.
 EHT used the two separate priors for the Sgr~A* angular size from the Keck and Very Large Telescope Interferometer (VLTI) observations to estimate the bounds on the fraction deviation observable $\delta$ \citep{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022urf}

-We put the bounds on the RQCBH parameters and impose the EHT inferred limitations on $\delta$.
-We report that modelling Sgr A* as an RQCBH, the entire parameter space is satisfied for inferred bound Keck (-0.14,0.05)and VLTI (-0.17,0.01) observations.
-Strong evidence that the RQCBH black holes can be viable candidates for aother supermassive black holes is provided by the parameter space's good consistency with the observational results for Sgr A* (cf. Fig.~\ref{sgr2}).
+We set the bounds on the RQCBH parameters and impose the inferred limitations of EHT on $\delta$.
+We report that modelling Sgr A* as an RQCBH satisfies the entire parameter space for inferred bound Keck (-0.14,0.05) and VLTI (-0.17,0.01) observations.
+Strong evidence that the RQCBHs can be viable candidates for another supermassive black hole is provided by the parameter space's good consistency with the observational results for Sgr A* (cf. Fig.~\ref{sgr2}).